allthingsclowd/web_page_counter/readme.md

 ## TODO

 ### Refactor
+* Backout the unauthorised architectural switch from Vault v1 Secrets to v2 Secrets (versioned)
+* UNDO :Move Redis Password into VAULT KV - demonstrates best practice of using centralised secret management vault - time 4 hrs
+* - modify vault installation to make binary accessable on all nodes
+* - install envconsul on all nodes
+* - auto-generate redis password on leader node and store in vault using vault client (binary)
+* - update redis installation to utilise envconsul to get redis password from vault
+* - revert main.go application to consume vault v1 secrets (unversioned)

 ### New Features

-* Move Redis Password into VAULT KV - demonstrates best practice of using centralised secret management vault - time est: 2hrs
 * Add Vault App-Role to Application for Vault Access Method - demonstrates best practice of using centralised secret management vault - time est: 4hrs
 * Add DataDog event when crash occurs e.g. “app 8081 crashed” - provides enhance reporting metrics - time est:2hrs
 * Metrics: Consul KV versus Vault KV.
 Test with 100-1000 entries.
 Simple bash script timed - see if there's a significant overhead when using vault as a KV over Consul KV. - time est: 4hrs